-Ever-increasing demand for material and food, stricter emissions regulations, and continuous globalisation has put Europe’s construction, logistics, and agriculture sectors under immense pressure.
+Ever-increasing demand for material and food, stricter emission regulations and continuous globalisation has put Europe’s construction, logistics, and agriculture sectors under immense pressure.
 Dramatic improvements in their productivity and efficiency are the only answer to these global challenges.
 Heavy-duty mobile (HDM) machinery are crucial workhorses in these sectors.
-Europe’s major HDM equipment companies (J. Deere, Liebherr, Bosch Rexroth, HIAB, Volvo CE) have joined forces with four highly specialised academic groups to deliver MORE, a timely project in response to these urgent needs.
+Europe’s major HDM equipment companies (John Deere, Liebherr, Bosch Rexroth, HIAB, Volvo CE) have joined forces with four highly specialised academic groups to deliver MORE, a timely EU funded project in response to these urgent needs.

 MORE is an innovative European Industrial Doctorate (EID) research and training programme, the first of its kind that will address this need and fill the gap in related research and training.
-Eight early stage researchers will be equipped with a set of research skills including robotics, machine learning, energy systems, as well as transferable skills such as entrepreneurship and career management.
-MORE is a strong collaboration between academia and industry, ESRs will spend a majority of their doctorate recruited by industrial partners.
+Eight early stage researchers (ESRs) will be equipped with a set of research skills including robotics, machine learning, energy systems, as well as transferable skills such as entrepreneurship and career management.

 accelopment AG is a Partner Organisation in the MORE project.
 Through our experience with Marie Curie Skłodowska Actions (MSCA), we aim to support this project in dissemination, exploitation, and management tasks.
 Furthermore, we will help organising project-related events and conduct one of the transferable skills training course focusing on research funding and management.